arendst/Tasmota/README.md

 See [RELEASENOTES.md](https://github.com/arendst/Sonoff-Tasmota/blob/development/RELEASENOTES.md) for release information and [sonoff/_changelog.ino](https://github.com/arendst/Sonoff-Tasmota/blob/development/sonoff/_changelog.ino) for detailed change information.

 The compiled development versions from current codebase are built around 6AM GMT+2 everyday and posted at http://thehackbox.org/tasmota/ (this web address can be used for OTA too).
+Remember that these are based on the current development codebase and it is not recommended to flash devices in hard to reach places with this firmware.

 ### Disclaimer
 :warning: **DANGER OF ELECTROCUTION** :warning: